LineaLabs/lineapy/docs/source/guide/artifacts/code_cleanup.rst

 Note that the cleaned-up code above is a subset of the original development code.
 That is, LineaPy "condensed" the original code by removing extraneous operations that do not affect the artifact we care about, i.e., ``lm_2``.

-In practice, development scripts/notebooks by data scientists are much longer and more complicated than this simple example.
-Hence, LineaPy's automatic code clean-up can save considerable time for data scientists to move their work into production.

 .. note::

    This does not mean that we lost other parts of the development code.
 We can still access the artifact's